security-notes/infobyte-faraday-wiki/Executive-Report.md

 # Eliminating a report

-From the executive report window select the document and click on **Delete**.
+From the Executive Report window, select the document and click on **Delete**.